agustinaliagac/agustinaliagac.github.io/src/pages/about-me/index.md

 I became a goal-oriented person, with a great passion for what I do.
 Later I decided I wanted to expand my knowledge in other fields, so I started learning web development with Javascript.
 As a consequence, I got to participate in web projects and gain a good amount of experience.

-As of today, I'm still constantly learning and hoping I can make enough time to get into AI / Machine Learning.
+Currently I'm still learning and hoping I can make enough time to get into AI / Machine Learning.
 Sometimes I also write on my blog about things that I care about.
 I also enjoy music, playing drums and guitar (or at least I try), and suck at 99% of sports.